photoprism/photoprism-docs/docs/getting-started/troubleshooting/metadata.md

 exiftool -n -j [filename]
 ```

-If the file specified with `[filename]` contains readable metadata, it will then be displayed to as JSON-formatted values, for example:
+If the file specified with `[filename]` contains readable metadata, it will then be displayed to you as JSON-formatted values, for example:

 ```json
 [{